 Below is a list of the required materials that must be submitted as part of the graduate application to the MS or the PhD program.

 CURRENT UCSD STUDENTS who wish to TRANSFER from their current graduate program to a different program (e.g., MS to PhD) should contact their student affairs staff advisor for more information on that process.
 Current UCSD CSE undergraduate majors who wish to pursue a CSE masters should consider the Bachelors/Masters program.

 1. Online Application: UCSD Application for Graduate Admission

 - Applicants should review the Graduate Division's Applying to Graduate Admissions website prior to submitting their application.

 - Application Status Checks: All applicants will receive a final decision via the online application by April.
 Applicants may check their online application for updates.
-Due to the high volume of inquiries, application status checks prior to April will not receive responses.
+Due to the high volume of inquiries, emails requesting application status updates prior to April will not receive responses.

 - Unofficial transcripts should be uploaded online to the UCSD Application for Graduate Admission.
 This is all that is required for the application process.

 - Review the Graduate Division transcript instructions carefully - Academic Records and Transcripts